David-Student-Bern/Bachelorarbeit/README.md

 - AFD (Python script for Automated Flare Detection and flare analysis) by Althukair and Tsiklauri: [paper](https://arxiv.org/abs/2212.10224) and [Github page](https://github.com/akthukair/AFD)

 My thesis explains the modifications made to the two flare-finding algorithms in detail.
-Below is a short description of the structure of this repository and how to use the Code.
+Below is a description of the structure of this repository and how to use the Code.

+## How to use this Code
+The following notes highlight the critical steps needed to generate a flare catalogue using Kepler Data.

+1. Download light curves from the Kepler Archive (*llc.fits files for long cadence data was used in this thesis)
+   - For a given list of KIC the Python script `get_Okamoto_Data.py` could be used
+   - Otherwise, refer to this [Github page](https://github.com/spacetelescope/notebooks/blob/master/notebooks/MAST/Kepler/Kepler_Lightcurve/kepler_lightcurve.ipynb) for more information about how to load and extract information from Kepler light curve FITS files to plot a light curve
+2. Run the two flare-finding algorithms
+   - More detailed information on how to use these algorithms can be found in the next section
+3. Do some analysis on the flares found by using the scripts in the *analyis* folder

+**Notes:**

+- FLATW'RM and AFD do not use the same catalogue for the stellar parameters, making it difficult to compare them directly.
+For a better analysis, download the latest catalogue for the stars used in your survey and ensure these stellar parameters are used for both algorithms (needs some changes to the `final_flatwrm.py` and `AFD.py` code).

 ## Structure of Repository
+In this section, the structure of the repository is displayed along with some explanatory text for each object.

 - AFD
   - `AFD.py`